 On December 19, 2011, Sprint Communications Company L.P. ("Sprint") filed a complaint in the U.S. District Court for the District of Kansas alleging that Legacy TWC infringes 12 U.S. patents purportedly relating to Voice over Internet Protocol services.
 Over the course of the litigation Sprint dismissed its claims relating to five of the asserted patents, and shortly before trial Sprint dropped its claims with respect to two additional patents.
 A trial on the remaining five patents began on February 13, 2017.
 On March 3, 2017 the jury returned a verdict of \$140 million against Legacy TWC and further concluded that Legacy TWC had willfully infringed Sprint's patents.
 The court subsequently declined to enhance the damage award as a result of the purported willful infringement.
-Charter plans to appeal.
+On May 30, 2017, the court awarded Sprint an additional \$6 million, representing pre-judgment interest on the damages award.
+On June 28, 2017, Charter filed its notice of appeal with the United States Court of Appeals for the Federal Circuit.
 In addition to its appeal, Charter will continue to pursue indemnity from one of its vendors.
 Charter does not expect that the outcome of this litigation will have a material adverse effect on its operations or financial condition.
 The ultimate outcome of this litigation or the pursuit of indemnity against Charter's vendor cannot be predicted.